Accidents happen. They can happen in a far away country where you have little to no knowledge of the medical system – like me.

 Korea has amazing hospitals, with huge, clean, and very high-tech facilities.
 Getting in, I got a wheelchair and a boy I had been playing with offered to take me to get checked in.
 He spoke a little Korean and I didn’t.

 For some reason, the translator left and assumed I would get along fine.
 Luckily my friend offered to stay and help.
 He stayed with me through two X-rays and a CT scan, and finally the diagnosis that I had fractured my foot.
 Then he had to witness me crying at the news and tried to calm me down by talking about NBA teams and the Warriors while I got a cast.
-He was honestly a superhero to me that night, as he stayed with me from 9:30 pm – 4 am and even paid one of my three bills for me as my credit card went over its balance.
-Obviously I paid him back when I could, but even so I could not imagine getting through that night without him.
+He was a superhero to me that night, as he stayed with me from 9:30 pm – 4 am and even paid one of my three bills for me as my credit card went over its balance.
+Obviously I paid him back, but even so I could not imagine getting through that night without him.

 The doctors themselves were either very nice but tentative to talk to me because they were worried about their English, or they were irritated with me that I couldn’t speak Korean and would be obviously cranky with me when I couldn’t understand them.
 They told me to use crutches and wear a cast for two days until my next appointment.